AnomalyInnovations/toolbeam-cli/README.md

 ### tb init \<url\>

-Initialize a new Toolbeam project with the given base url.
-Group all your API resources that are under the same base url into a single project.
-Conversely, create a new project for when adding an API resource that has a different base url.
+Initialize a new Toolbeam project with the given base URL.
+Group all your API resources that are under the same base URL into a single project.
+Conversely, create a new project for when adding an API resource that has a different base URL.

 **Arguments**

 + \<url\>

-  The base url of your API.
+  The base URL of your API.

 **Examples**